awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

   For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.

-+ <a name="docker-app-connector-ecr-perms"></a>If your Compose file references a Docker image stored in Amazon ECR, an IAM policy added to the Greengrass [group role](group-role.md) that allows the following:
++ <a name="docker-app-connector-ecr-perms"></a>If your Docker Compose file references a Docker image stored in Amazon ECR, an IAM policy added to the Greengrass [group role](group-role.md) that allows the following:
   + `ecr:GetDownloadUrlForLayer` and `ecr:BatchGetImage` actions on your Amazon ECR repositories that contain the Docker images\.
   + `ecr:GetAuthorizationToken` action on your resources\.